-- Reports to the JB Co-Chairs as needed. - Liaises to the Office of Student Life as requested. - Records all actions taken relating to a violation and gathers the relevant incident reports. - Files incident reports and any sanctioning letter in the student file at the Office of Student Life. - Classifies all violations. - Decides and adjudicates upon sanctions for Class 1 and Class 2 violations; consults the JB Co-Chairs as needed in adjudicating these cases. - Notifies student(s) of Class 1 and 2 violations and any sanctions that have been decided, in writing or via e-mail. - Forwards Class 3 violations (or the accumulation of Class 1 and Class 2 violations) to the Co-Chairs of the Judicial Board - Receives from the JB Co-Chairs any decisions regarding Class 3 violations. - Administers, implements and follows up on any sanctions decided by the JB Co-Chairs or a Hearing Panel relating to a Class 3 violation. - The JAO is fully empowered to expand sanctions if the student is not forthcoming. - Reviews JB procedures, policies and best practices.
+- Maintains trackable records of all actions related to a violation, allowing for swift access by the Judicial Board Co-Chairs or eventually an appellate authority.
+(See below.
+No other judicial official can have direct access to these records. - Files incident reports and any sanctioning letter in the student file at the Office of Student Life. - Classifies all violations according to the parameters established in sub-section 5 (below). - Decides and adjudicates upon sanctions for Class 1 and Class 2 violations; consults the JB Co-Chairs as needed in adjudicating these cases. - Notifies student(s) of Class 1 and 2 violations and any sanctions that have been decided, in writing or via e-mail. - Forwards Class 3 violations (or the accumulation of Class 1 and Class 2 violations) to the Co-Chairs of the Judicial Board - Receives from the JB Co-Chairs any decisions regarding Class 3 violations. - Administers, implements and follows up on any sanctions decided by the JB Co-Chairs or a Hearing Panel relating to a Class 3 violation. - The JAO is fully empowered to expand sanctions if the student is not forthcoming. - Reviews JB procedures, policies and best practices.

-Resident Assistants (RAs) and the Associate Director - Residence Life and Housing

-The RAs record and report violations of the Franklin Code of Conduct in the course of their duties.
+Resident Assistants (RAs) and the Associate Director - Residence Life and Housing The RAs record and report violations of the Franklin Code of Conduct in the course of their duties.
 These incidents are reported to the Associate Director-Residence Life and Housing and the Judicial Affairs Officer (JAO) on an Incident Report Form (IRF).
 RAs are trained to determine when a policy infraction has occurred.